Easy Classic Ceviche Recipe

 • The lime or lemon juice will infuse with fresh raw fish and “cook it” with just a handful of ingredients.

-When you are looking for a fresh and inviting dish for those warm days, ceviche is a great option.
+When you are looking for a fresh and inviting dish for those warm days, classic ceviche (sev-EE-chay) is a great option.
 It’s easy to make with simple ingredients, and the flavor is bright, acidic, and refreshing.

-Ceviche Recipe Ingredients
+Classic Ceviche Recipe Ingredients

 For our favorite style, we like lime flavor to stand out, but balance that with a little orange juice so it’s not too bitter or acidic.